lroe34/lroe34/README.md

-I am a Data Science major at Baylor University.
+I am a Data Science major.
 My projects here are a combination of class work and programming done in my free time.
 Feel free to use any code I have posted on here for anything, no need for credit.

 lroe34@gmail.com